diy backup water storage (for condos / apartments)

 Trying to pour water from a gallon jug while washing dishes or even your hands is cumbersome and aggravating.
 Stocking up on baby wipes can work but is not the same.
 Coming to this realization and faced with the prospect of frequent outages, we purchased beverage dispensers for each of our sinks.
 For the kitchen sink, we purchased a 2.5 gallon slimline beverage dispenser, and at each of our bathroom sinks we have positioned nifty 1 gallon mason jar dispensers.
 Thanks to these tools, we have “running water” even when the tap’s gone dry!

 As mentioned in prior posts, showers are a non-negotiable for me.
 Again, baby wipes may do the job for some, but I’m a bit obsessive about my ability to take a shower.
 In fact, I even wrote a song about it on the drive home from a particularly hot and sweaty day of hiking at Enchanted Rock years ago!

 For our first couple of years here, outages were infrequent enough that a camping shower did the trick.
 However, taking a cold, trickle shower out on the balcony at night was really starting to get old so we needed to find a better solution.
 Enter the Ivation handheld battery-powered showerhead.
 Now when the water’s out and we want to take a shower, we fill a four-gallon bucket about 3/4 of the way, then fill it the rest of the way with boiling water.
 This setup enables us to enjoy a hot shower in the comfort and privacy of our own bathroom even when the power and water are out!

 additional water storage

 diy backup water storage

-I can’t tell you how much of a relief it is has been to have these tools and tactics in place.
+I can’t tell you how much of a relief it is has been to have these simple tools in place.
 Losing water, while still inconvenient, is FAR less disruptive than it was before.
 As always, if you have any favorite tools or tips of your own, please share!